teo-cozma/Craftsmen-on-the-web/README.md

     - Registration (I believe the functionalities listed here + login are doable with Laravel ; since it's **PHP based**, I might have an easier time going about it.
 I might...):
         - Sign up form :
             *(frontend)*
-            - Basic info :
+            - Basic info : Firstname, Lastname, Email, Password, Confirm password
-                - Firstname
-                - Lastname
-                - Email
-                - Password
-                - Confirm password
-            - Profile info :
-                - Pseudonyme/Alias
-                - What's your craft ?
-                - Profile image ?
-                - About you (short summary, max 50 characters, Placeholder:'What do you do, and what inspires you as a creator')
+            - Profile info : Pseudonyme/Alias, What's your craft ?
+Profile image ?
+About you (short summary, max 50 characters, Placeholder:'What do you do, and what inspires you as a creator')
             - Button : Join the artisanal network (still gotta work on that).
 Or just 'sign up'!

             *(backend)*